 2. Please submit manuscripts double-spaced, in 12-point Times New Roman font.
 Follow the Chicago Manual of Style throughout.
 In general, the best guide to Reason Papers style is the Fall 2011 issue of the journal (PDF, 230 pp.).

 3. Manuscripts under consideration as Articles, Discussion Notes, and Afterwords should be submitted in a format appropriate to blind review.
-(Though all Articles are subject to blind review, Discussion Notes and Afterwords are often sent out for blind review as well.)
+(As stated above, peer review is at the Editors’ discretion.)
 Please carefully check the formatting of your document to ensure that there are no identifying references in it to the author or institution, including references in the citations, references (however oblique) in your acknowledgements, or an author tag on the submitted file properties (i.e., an “author tag” shows up if you pass the cursor over the document icon).

 4. Please make sure that all material is appropriately cited, including all direct quotations without exception.
 (If you use quotation marks, it counts as a direct quotation, no matter how short the quoted word or phrase.)
 Furthermore, check to ensure that direct quotations (including block quotations) are precisely accurate according to the original source.

 5. Please transliterate all non-English words into English.

 6. Use footnotes rather than endnotes, and follow Chicago-style formatting of footnotes.
 Since all citation information will be contained within footnotes, no separate bibliography or works cited page should be used.
 Submissions not in Reason Papers (i.e., Chicago) style will be returned to the author for re-formatting.
 For book reviews, use internal page citations for the book under review.

 1. John Smith, “Virtue Ethics,” Virtue Studies 25, no. 2 (1990), pp. 112-42.